 For unparalleled views over one of the best beaches in Indonesia, it has to be Nihi Sumba.
 This intimate island retreat is one of the most exclusive spots in the country, with miles of untouched coastline just waiting to be explored and admired.
 Views can be best enjoyed from the sand at an ocean-front dinner, from the edge of your private infinity pool or from the window of your luxury treehouse.
 Take your pick.

 Head to our website for more ideas and information about travelling to Asia.
-And let us know if there are any hotel views in Asia we haven’t included or the type of view and setting you’re looking for.
+Feel free to let us know if there are any hotel views in Asia we haven’t included or the type of view and setting you’re looking for.